Baby boomers: Education

 This surprising Soviet success demonstrated to the Americans that their education system had fallen behind.
 Life magazine reported that three quarters of American high-school students took no physics at all.
 The U.S. government realized it needed thousands of scientists and engineers to match the might of its ideological rival.
 On President Dwight D. Eisenhower's direct orders, science education underwent major reforms and the federal government started pouring enormous sums of money into not just education but also research and development.
 Private institutions, such as the Carnegie Corporation and the Ford Foundation provided funding for education, too.
 Authors felt inspired to cater to the physics textbook market, and one of the results was the Berkeley Physics Course, a series for undergraduates influenced by MIT's Physical Science Study Committee, formed right before the launch of Sputnik.
 One of the most famous of textbooks from the Berkeley series is Electricity and Magnetism by Nobel laureate Edward Mills Purcell, which has gone through multiple editions and remains in print in the twenty-first century.

 In any case, academic performance reclaimed its importance in the United States.
 At the same time, large numbers of young people desired to go to college due to population growth and the needs of society for specialized skills.
 Prestigious institutions were able to handpick the very best of students from massive pools of applications and consequently became the training centers for a growing class of cognitive elites.
 Indeed, the share of college graduates among 23-year-olds steadily rose after World War II, first due to veterans returning to civilian life and later due to people born after the war.
 In 1950, there were 2.6 million students in American institutions of higher learning.
 By 1970, that number was 8.6 million, and by 1980, it became 12 million.
 In the 1970s, there was a seemingly infinite number of Baby Boomers applying for admissions at institutions of higher learning in the U.S., so much so that many schools became extremely difficult to get into.
 This cooled off by the 1980s, though.
 In the end, about a quarter of Baby Boomers had at least a bachelor's degree.
 More women earned university degrees than ever before, and became professionals at an unprecedented rate.
-Because so many Baby Boomers pursued higher education, costs started to rise, making the Silent Generation was the last cohort to benefit from tuition-free public universities anywhere in the United States.
+Because so many Baby Boomers pursued higher education, costs started to rise, making the Silent Generation the last cohort to benefit from tuition-free public universities anywhere in the United States.
 The number of women pursuing higher education grew in other countries, too, including those on the other side of the Iron Curtain.